PlanTL-GOB-ES/SPACCC_SPLIT/README.md

 * `TAG`: complete POS tag.
 * `PROBABILITY`: probability of the chosen tag.

+## Annotation types

-In the `.ann` file only Sentence Boundary Simbols are marked.
+In the `.ann` file only Sentence Boundary Simbols are marked and they are labeled with FreeLing's tag *Fp*.

 ## Corpus predictions